Best Software

 LinkSquares takes a different approach from most CLM tools.
 Its strongest capability is analyzing contracts that have already been signed.
 The Analyze module automatically extracts 75+ data points from existing contracts, surfacing renewal dates, obligations, and risk factors.
 The Finalize module handles pre-signature workflows.
 For 2026, LinkSquares introduced autonomous agents for proactive renewal management, portfolio intelligence, and compliance oversight.

 If your in-house team is sitting on hundreds or thousands of contracts with no centralized tracking, LinkSquares turns that dormant portfolio into actionable intelligence.
-It has been a G2 Leader for 17 consecutive quarters, a consistency few CLM vendors can match.
+LinkSquares reports that it has been a G2 Leader for 17 consecutive quarters, a consistency few CLM vendors can match.

 Key Features: